 It has been 15 years since I have been on Cedar Lake.
 My triumphant return to this body of water is in part due to my dad’s love of kayaking.
 He is always looking for people to share this passion of his with and so, having a free Thursday morning, I agreed to go kayaking on Cedar Lake.

-My dad has a beautiful yellow sea kayak and I rented one from Lake Toy Rentals.
+My dad has a beautiful yellow sea kayak and I rented one from Lake Toy Rentals (now closed but you can rent from Bugaboat Rentals).
 The owner is a very kind man who has run Lake Toy Rentals for about five years.
 He helped me pick out a kayak and paddle and even helped us cast off.
 I paddled around the harbor for a bit just to re-familiarize myself with kayaking again and the very kind owner very nicely pointed out that I was holding my paddle upside down.
 Once I was doing everything properly and felt confident, we glided out of the harbor through a charming channel with an overhead bridge.

 We kayaked along the shore of the lake so that if boats came out, we would not be in their way.
 We gawked at some of the huge mansions that are around Cedar Lake, one even had a helicopter pad.
 As we were paddling and talking about the architecture my dad remarked that a police boat was coming up behind us and someone was taking pictures.
 I immediately started to freak out, worried we were doing something wrong.
 It turned out they were taking pictures of us because we were doing everything right!